jeremychu-palo/figma_post_it_plugin/ai-notes.md

-The JSON format for stick notes is:
+The JSON format for sticky notes is:
 {
     "key_features": [
         {